By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 I wrote in another post about the dangers of trying to have two relationships with a client.
 It can be tempting, here she is, crying and feeling really bad and looking really cute or sexy.
 But if the counselor lets themselves move over into that developing a romantic or friendship relationship there is a risk of messing up the therapeutic relationship.

-Every year a certain number of counselors get into romantic or other dual relationship with clients.
+Every year a certain number of counselors get into romantic or other dual relationships with clients.
 Mostly these end up badly.

 The client comes in for therapy because of an emotional or mental problem.
 It is a short hop from trying to help the client to becoming a predator when counselors forget their need to be a helper and get into a relationship where they are getting one of their romantic needs met.